 - Applying an over-the-counter Hydrocortisone cream can help if the area is itchy

-- Staying hydrated (drinking plenty of water) might help and is good advice for anyone who’s outside in the summer heat, anyway.
+- Staying hydrated (drinking plenty of water) might help and is good advice for anyone outside in the summer heat.

 - Sitting with your legs elevated or putting cold towels over your legs can help reduce the swelling (edema) and help reduce the irritation to the blood vessels.

 So maybe you’ve suffered from this condition before, or you want to make sure this doesn’t happen to you on your vacation.
 What can you do?

 Since this usually happens to people when they radically increase their physical activity, combined with the excessive heat in Florida, getting your body ready for the trip in advance may decrease the incidence of Disney Rash.
 Don’t expect your body to go from 0 to Disney overnight.
 Even moderate exercise before the trip will prepare your body to deal with the increased physical activity you’ll experience when walking around the parks for hours per day.